 Licenses show that a professional has met state regulatory standards and can use a particular title.
 Some licenses also open doors for insurance reimbursement.
 You can verify a person’s license by contacting state agencies.

 I am a firm believer in the supervisory process as a way of training professionals to apply their knowledge with real people.
 In my early years, I had two years of group supervision and over 640 hours of weekly individual supervision with six supervisors.
-I also met in weekly groups with other therapists for more than 20 years.
+I have met in weekly groups with other therapists for more than 20 years, and I currently meet weekly for peer supervision with two other senior therapists .

 Over the years, I have supervised many other therapists, both privately and in the context of institute training.